 Candlestick trading has only been around in the U.S. for about 25 years, but in its homeland of Japan, Candlesticks have an amazing history of helping people trade markets, a history that goes back to the 1600's!

 The highlighted candlestick pattern is a Bearish Engulfing pattern.
-This signals (within 2 days) that a trend is likely complete and is about to reverse.
-In this example, the Bearish Engulfing pattern marked the top of the move and the stock immediately reversed down over $15/share (more than 10%).
+This signals within two days a trend is likely to complete and is about to reverse.
+In this example, the Bearish Engulfing pattern marked the top of the move, and the stock immediately reversed down over $15/share (more than 10%).

 Candlestick trading is a comprehensive study unto itself.
 But it is a study worth taking the time to learn.
 People who have taken the time to learn candlesticks typically report later that they can not imagine trying to trade without them.
 They are a fantastic tool, one of the best leading indications we have, and an analysis tool that will give you much more confidence when you learn to trade with them.

 And finally, the last step is to take a look at your indicators.
 Indicators are a very misunderstood tool.
 A lot of people think indicators are magical (they are not).
 They believe there's a perfect indicator for every market (there isn't).
 A lot of people have this idea that "if I could find that one indicator, then I could really be a great trader (wishful thinking).

 Outside of this definition, there is no specific use for indicators.
 Which is why it is ironic to me that so many people put so much emphasis on trying to find the perfect indicator.

 At TradeSmart, we teach a small handful of indicators and show you which market conditions each type of indicator applies to.
 This streamlines the process and allows you to have more confidence in your trades.

 We also hit on a few additional indicators, but this is the core we teach through with almost every class.
 The reality is, you do not need a lot of indicators Just a handful giving you a simple set of trade indications that allow you to gain better optics on your trades.